What are the best jobs for introverts? When you’re deciding which

 This Zone 3 haunt is a short ride on the Northern line to London Bridge, and only 25 minutes to Old Street (which you might have heard called “Silicon Roundabout” or “Tech City”) - and its vast array of graduate jobs.

-On our list of the best places to live, this is one of the cheapest places to live in London - perfect if you're on a graduate budget, but don't want to miss out on a social life.
+On our list of the best places to live in London, this is one of the cheapest places to live in London - perfect if you're on a graduate budget, but don't want to miss out on a social life.
 There are a number of things to do in Tooting; from picnicking on Tooting Common, to browsing the markets, and tucking in to the range of global cuisine (it's especially well-known for it's Indian food offerings).
+Read more in our full Graduate's Guide to South London here.

 A bustling urban hub, the North London hotspot of Wood Green is remarkably well-connected – a speedy 13 minutes to King’s Cross station on the Piccadilly line.

-What’s more, it boasts a good selection of shops and amenities including ‘The Mall’ shopping centre, and is within walking distance to the legendary Alexandra Palace.
+What’s more, Wood Green boasts a good selection of shops and amenities including ‘The Mall’ shopping centre, and is within walking distance to the legendary Alexandra Palace.
 Other things to do in Wood Green include visiting Woodside Park, and the food markets Blue House Yard.

 It might not be somewhere you've heard much about before, but take our word for it - it's fast becoming one of the best places to live in London on a budget.